Financial Planning & Analysis

 The use of Digital technologies is all the rage across Finance.
 But how do you get an established workforce to buy into such an evolution?
 At Verizon, this involved forming small group training sessions that ended with employees enabled to take an active role in applying Digital technology to their job.
 In this session, follow Verizon’s journey to implementing the training, conveying what that training entailed to employees, and how they used the output from that training to bring the promise of Digital technologies into real work applications.

-Jeff Altman, Director, Finance Leadership Development, Verizon
+Jeff Altman, CPA, Director, Finance Leadership Development, Verizon

 Building an Awesome FP&A Team: A Story of Innovation and Engagement